H2-data/Steam_Data_Evaluation/README.md

 <img width="1422" height="713" alt="image" src="https://github.com/user-attachments/assets/21f080cf-6cc5-4693-9e6c-5cfbddb41745" />

-It looks complex, but the important thing is that everything in the model has a 1-to-many or many-to-1 or 1-to-1 relationship, ensuring smooth filtration.
+It looks complex, but the important thing is that everything in the model has a 1-to-many, many-to-1 or 1-to-1 relationship, ensuring smooth filtration.

 ### **Analysis and Results:**